Lushi County: Geography

 Lushi County has a total of 366,354.89 hectares of land.
 As of 2019, forest land accounted for 80.2%.
 A total of 52 kinds of minerals have been discovered, accounting for 49.1% of the total number of minerals discovered in Henan Province, including 22 kinds of metal minerals and 30 kinds of non-metal minerals, 19 kinds of which have been developed and utilized, with a potential economic value of more than 1 trillion With a proven resource reserve of 370 million tons of molybdenum ore, it ranks first in Henan Province; iron ore reserves are 78 million tons, and prospective reserves are 150 million tons, ranking second in Henan Province; antimony ore and lithium ore are characteristic minerals in Henan, and antimony ore The proven resource reserves are 3,370,800 tons, and the amount of metals is 104,000 tons; the proven reserves of lithium ore and rare metals are 7,894,700 tons, 58,200 tons of lithium metal, 18,400 tons of niobium and tantalum, and 570 tons of symbiotic cesium oxide.
 1,650 tons of beryllium oxide, 809 tons of rubidium oxide.
 The proven resource reserves of high-quality chemical limestone in the southern part of the county are 612 million tons, which is considered to be the highest quality chemical limestone north of the Yangtze River.

 Lushi County has well-preserved vegetation, with more than 2,400 species of various plants and more than 1,200 kinds of wild Chinese medicinal materials.
 It is one of the top ten traditional Chinese medicinal materials base counties in China.
 There are 21 species of wild plants under national key protection in China, among which the first-level key protected plants are Ginkgo biloba, yew, Taxus chinensis, Metasequoia; the second-class protected plants include 17 species such as Qinling fir and spruce.
 There are more than 400 species of wild animals, and 46 species of wild animals under national key protection in China.
 Among them, the first-level key protected wild animals include North China leopard, forest musk deer, black stork, golden eagle, white-shouldered eagle, and white-tailed sea eagle.
 The second-level key protected wild animals include 40 species of golden pheasant and giant salamander.

+Climate

 Lushi County is located in the transition zone between subtropical zone and warm temperate zone, and has the characteristics of continental monsoon climate.
 Spring and autumn are shorter, winter and summer are longer, and the temperature difference between day and night is large.
-The annual precipitation is 646.9 mm, the annual sunshine hours are 2021.2 hours, the annual average temperature is 12.6°C, the extreme maximum temperature is 40.6°C, the extreme minimum temperature is -18.8°C, and the frost-free period is 184 days.
+The annual precipitation is 646.9 mm, the annual sunshine hours are 2021.2 hours, the annual average temperature is 12.6 °C, the extreme maximum temperature is 40.6 °C, the extreme minimum temperature is -18.8 °C, and the frost-free period is 184 days.
 The forest coverage rate of Lushi County is 69.34%, the southern mountainous area exceeds 90%, and the number of days with good atmospheric environment quality reaches more than 90%.